-Having documented in some detail the changing patterns of labor productivity, labor input, and wages, we turn to possible explanations.
-More specifically, and as anticipated in the introduction, we explore the hypothesis that all three observed changes documented above may have, at least partly, been caused by the same secular change: a decline in labor market turnover.
+Having documented in some detail the changing patterns of labor productivity and labor input, we turn to possible explanations.
+More specifically, and as anticipated in the introduction, we explore the hypothesis that the changes documented above may have, at least partly, been caused by the decline in labor market turnover.

 To formalize this explanation, we develop a model of fluctuations with labor market frictions, modelled as adjustment costs in employment (hiring costs).
 The crucial element in this model is an endogenous effort choice, which provides an intensive margin for labor adjustment that is not subject to the adjustment costs.
 Since the purpose of the model is to illustrate the main mechanisms at work, we keep the model as simple as possible in dimensions that are likely to be orthogonal to the factors emphasized by our analysis.
 Thus, we abstract from endogenous capital accumulation, trade in goods and assets with the rest of the world, and imperfections in the goods and financial markets.
-We also ignore any kind of monetary frictions, even though we recognize that these, in conjunction with changes in the conduct of monetary policy in the Volcker-Greenspan years, may have played an important role in accounting for the decline in macro volatility.
+We also ignore any kind of monetary frictions, even though we recognize that these, in conjunction with changes in the conduct of monetary policy in the Volcker-Greenspan years, may have played an important role in changes in business cycle dynamics.11